Course Outline & Assessment Information

 This outline should be inserted into the self assessment document (see below).

 2. Present your material to an audience of at least three other people

 Your audience may be a group of friends or colleagues, a community group, training session, church or Bible study group.
 It can be a regular presentation you make or a one-off.

 3. Provide a self-assessment using the template provided

 As part of your learning and as a means of assessing your performance and preparation you are to complete the evaluation checklist.

 In the Document Archive Section of the class web is located the form which you should fill in and submit via “My Assessments” for your self-assessment.

-This assignment assesses your competence to prepare a piece of written communication using the principles and guidelines addressed in this lesson.
+This assignment assesses your competence to prepare a piece of written communication using the principles and guidelines addressed in lesson 5.
 You are asked to complete it using a word-processor program and submit it via the "My Assessments" function in the Student Portal Menu.

 Using the guidelines and principles in this lesson, complete a written report summarizing what you have learned about the communication process, communication skills and your own communication style as a result of this class.
 Your report should use an appropriate structure - preferably one recommended in this lesson.
 Your report should use one of the structures recommended in this lesson, or another that is appropriate.
 Your report must include: